Deep Vein Thrombosis (DVT) Treatments

 Call Us at (949)-207-3987!

-Deep Vein Thrombosis Treatments at Pedes Orange County
+Deep Vein Thrombosis Treatment At pedes Orange County

 If you have pain, redness, swelling, warmness, and/or enlarged veins near the surface of the skin, you may be experiencing symptoms of deep vein thrombosis (DVT) and need to see a doctor as soon as possible.
-Our physicians provide a wide range of treatment options to address the specific nature of your deep vein thrombosis (DVT).
+At Pedes Orange County, we provide a range of treatment options to address the specific nature of your deep vein thrombosis (DVT).

 How Is DVT Treated?

-The primary goal for DVT treatment is to stop the blood clot from increasing in size or breaking off and traveling to your lungs.
-The treatments will also help in preventing the chances of developing other blood clots.
-The main deep venous thrombosis (DVT) treatment options include:
+DVT treatment ultimately aims to stop the blood clot from getting larger or breaking off and traveling to your lungs.
+Treatment will also help to prevent the chances of developing additional blood clots.

 Anticoagulant medications or blood thinners are the most common medications for DVT treatment.
-Unlike their namesake, they actually don’t thin your blood.
-Anticoagulants can keep a clot from growing or breaking off, and they prevent new clots from forming.
-Even though these drugs reduce the blood’s ability to clot, but won’t break down existing ones.
+Anticoagulants can keep a clot from growing or breaking off.
+They also prevent new clots from forming.
 Some of the more popular anticoagulants are dabigatran, rivaroxaban, apixaban, or edoxaban.
 Doctors recommend taking the drugs for six months.

 Compression Stockings